Prompt engineering in .NET

 }

-Extend the reach of your prompt engineering techniques
+Extend your prompt engineering techniques

-You can also increase the power of your prompts with two more advanced prompt engineering techniques that are covered in depth in their own articles.
+You can also increase the power of your prompts with more advanced prompt engineering techniques that are covered in depth in their own articles.